pientist/ballradar/README.md

 You can animate an arbitrary slice of Metrica data by importing the class `TraceAnimator` in `datatools/trace_animator.py`, making a class object, and executing the method `run()`.
 Please refer to `model_eval.ipynb` for the exact usage of this tool.

 ## Citation

-If you use this repository in your research, please consider citing the following paper:
-- Hyunsung Kim, Han-Jun Choi, Chang Jo Kim, Jinsung Yoon, and Sang-Ki Ko. **Ball Trajectory Inference from Multi-Agent Sports Contexts Using Set Transformer and Hierarchical Bi-LSTM.** In _Proceedings of the 29th ACM SIGKDD Conference on Knowledge Discovery and Data Mining_, 2023. (accepted, to appear) [ [PDF](https://arxiv.org/abs/2306.08206) ]
 ```
 @inproceedings{Kim2023,
   author       = {Kim, Hyunsung and